-A nursing associate contributes to the core work of nursing which frees up the time of a registered nurse so that they can work at the upper limits of their registration, focussing on more complex care needs and leadership.
+A nursing associate contributes to the core work of nursing which enables the registered nurse to work at the upper limits of their registration, focussing on more complex care needs and leadership.
 This role is only being used in England.

-Typically the nursing associate role is registered by the Nursing and Midwifery Council, educated to foundation degree level, is registered and has a PIN number, accountable for their own practice.
+Typically the nursing associate role is educated to foundation degree level, and once qualified is registered by the Nursing and Midwifery Council with a PIN number and is therefore, accountable for their practice.

-Once registered, you can undertake continuous professional development (CPD) to extend the role to suit your working environment.
+Once registered, you may need to undertake continuous professional development (CPD) to extend the role to meet the needs of your working environment.

 Employing nursing associates